-A rose, by any other name smells as sweet.
+A rose, by any other name, smells as sweet.
 Really?
-That’s an old saying that no one buys any more.
+That’s an old saying that no one buys anymore.
 In the commercial world today, a name is everything.
 It is your identity, both online and offline.
 For many companies, the brand name becomes the most important asset.
 Think Nike, Google, Apple, Pepsi or Kellogs.
-These names never existed before (okay, Apple was there, but it is the variety that we bite on).
-They were coined, adopted and built into big and easily recognizable names.
+These names never existed before (okay, Apple was there, but the variety we bite on).
+They were coined, adopted, and built into big, easily recognizable names.
 They have a tremendous brand value attached to them.

-So, when you start a blog, pay some attention to the name that you want it to go by.
-If you’re in the business of selling auto parts online, you don’t want to become famous and be known by the name ‘howtobakecookies’, right?
+So, when you start a blog, please pay attention to the name you want it to go by.
+If you’re selling auto parts online, you don’t want to become famous and be known by the name ‘howtobakecookies’, right?

 What is the benchmark for a name for a blog or a website?
 No hard and fast rule, but a person who hears or sees it once ought to be able to return to the page without bookmarking it.
-The name may not start off being like that, but must have the potential to become a recognizable brand.
+The name may not start off as that but must have the potential to become a recognizable brand.

-Your online name should be catchy, roll off the tongue easily, good to say and good to hear.
-Tongue twisters and mind puzzles are best avoided.
+Your online name should be catchy, roll off the tongue easily, good to say, and good to hear.
+You should best avoid tongue twisters and mind puzzles.
 A shorter name is better, as it will be easy to remember.
-A shorter name is better also, because typos can be avoided while typing URLs.
-You do not want a visitor to land up on a 404 error page simply because your name was hard to spell.
-There are some who feel that a longer name containing more keywords works better for search engines, but this is debatable.
+A shorter name is also better because you can avoid typos while typing URLs.
+You do not want a visitor to land upon a 404 error page simply because your name was hard to spell.
+Some feel that a longer name containing more keywords works better for search engines, but this is debatable.

 A catchy name helps in brand building.
 It is easy to remember and easy to recall.
 Users feel comfortable saying it and asking for it by name.

-Names for blogs can be put into two categories – those containing keywords, or those that are brandable.
+You can place the names for blogs into two categories – those containing keywords or those that are brandable.
 The one mentioned earlier here -‘howtobakecookies’ contains keywords.
 Google is a brandable name – it is coined, made up, never existed before.

-Now, which kind of name works for you depends a bit on your target audience.
-If your audience is persons who are fond of cookies or baking, the name ‘howtobakecookies’ may actually work for you and bring in traffic.
-This is because users will type in those very same words while searching for a site that will help them to bake.
+What kind of name works for you depends on your target audience.
+If your audience is fond of cookies or baking, the name ‘howtobakecookies’ may work for you and bring in traffic.
+Users will type in those words while searching for a site to help them bake.
 And search engines will find you more easily.

-But, while Google may not have been searched for when it started off, it has built up brand recognition over time and almost anyone in the online world will recognize the name today.
 Google is synonymous with search engines and much more.
-So, your intended audience pretty much decides whether your name should be keyword based or brandable.
-If you are in for the long haul, a brandable name may be better.
+But, while Google may not have been searched for when it started, it has built up brand recognition over time, and almost anyone in the online world will recognize the name today.
+So, your intended audience decides whether your name should be keyword based or brandable.
+A brandable name may be better if you are in for the long haul.

-While picking a name, the topics you want to cover in your blog, the style of writing you are going to use, and what you intend to achieve should be kept in mind.
-If the language you are going to use is to be racy or funky or casual, there is no point in having a name that is formal and stiff and starchy.
-This would simply mislead the audience.
+While picking a name, the topics you want to cover in your blog, the style of writing you will use, and what you intend to achieve should be kept in mind.
+If the language you use is racy or funky or casual, there is no point in having a formal, stiff, or starchy name.
+This would mislead the audience.

-If the blog is meant to be a kind of personal diary or travelogue, perhaps you can use your own name for the blog and stamp your style on it.
-It may work very well, if the blog content is interesting.
-You can try various combinations – a keyword here, a made-up word there, your own name – mix and match till you come up with the right combination.
+If the blog is meant to be a personal diary or travelogue, perhaps you can use your name for the blog and stamp your style.
+It may work very well if the blog content is interesting.
+You can try various combinations – a keyword here, a made-up word there, your name – mix and match till you come up with the right combination.

-If you are stumped in finding a name for your blog, you can try a few tools that are available.
-These are domain name suggestion tools and most of them work pretty well to come up with a number of names you may like.
+If you are stumped in finding a name for your blog, you can try a few available tools.
+These are domain name suggestion tools; most work well to come up with several names you may like.
 All these tools have some common features,

-- They search for names based on any word that you input, including keywords.
+- They search for names based on any word you input, including keywords.

-- They can tell you what names are available and what names have been taken.
+- It can tell you what names are available and what names have been taken.

 - They can help you buy the domain name and register it.

-Nameboy is a cool name generator, and domain searcher.
-Based on the keywords you enter, it comes up with suitable names that you can use for your blog, website or company.
-You need to enter a primary description and an optional secondary description, and check boxes for hyphens and rhyme.
+Nameboy is a cool name generator and domain searcher.
+Based on the keywords you enter, it comes up with suitable names that you can use for your blog, website, or company.
+You must enter primary and optional secondary descriptions and checkboxes for hyphens and rhyme.

 If you find a name you like, you can login, put it onto a cart and save it for later domain registration.
-If you already own any domain names, you can add them to the cart as well and keep track of them.
-From the cart page, you can appraise domain names, buy them and protect them.
+If you own any domain names, you can add them to the cart and keep track of them.
+You can appraise domain names from the cart page, buy them, and protect them.
 If you create an account with Nameboy, you can maintain a list of all your domains, wherever they have been registered.

-Nameboy partners with hosting providers, ISPs, domain registration services and legal services to offer you a complete bouquet of services related to finding a name and registering it.
+Nameboy partners with hosting providers, ISPs, domain registration services and legal services to offer you a complete bouquet of services related to finding and registering a name.
 It works with Domain name registrars to get you the most favorable deals.

 You’ve got to describe your idea in two words and hit Search in Panabee and it will come up the list of available names based on the words.
 It can also make alternate suggestions derived from the words you keyed in to help you widen your search.

-Panabee conducts the search across multiple platforms, so you know if the word you selected is available on Facebook or Twitter.
-It has an international reach and can help you register country based domains.
+Panabee searches multiple platforms so you know if the word you selected is available on Facebook or Twitter.
+It has an international reach and can help you register country-based domains.

 Lean Domain Search is a search engine that helps you find the domain name you want in seconds.
-You just have to enter the word that you want included in your blog name and the search engine will pair it with other possible words to come up with a combination that is available for registration.
+You have to enter the word that you want included in your blog name and the search engine will pair it with other possible words to create a combination that is available for registration.

 It is free tool that is 95% accurate, but accuracy is expected to improve as unavailable names are rooted out with repeated searches.